FZambia/centrifuge/docs/content/overview.rst

 What is it
 ----------

-Centrifuge is a simple platform for real-time message broadcasting in web applications.
+Centrifuge is a simple server for real-time messaging in web applications.

 This is something like `Pusher <http://pusher.com/>`_ or `Pubnub <http://pubnub.com/>`_ services - not so powerful yet, but open-source, self hosted and easy to setup.
 The closest analogue is `Faye <https://github.com/faye/faye>`_.